WenSimEHRP/JGRPP-wiki/Features/Signalling.md

 Using counters to store state makes "logic trains" and similar workarounds unnecessary.

-Counters are not shown in the user interace by default, **"Show advanced routing restriction features"** must be enabled.
+Counters are not shown in the user interace by default, the **"Show advanced routing restriction features"** setting must be enabled.

 Counters can be created, deleted, renamed and have their value manually changed by selecting "Manage counters" in the train list window "Manage list" dropdown.